Tar-Baby: Idiomatic references

 The story has given rise to two American English idioms.
-References to Br'er Rabbit's feigned protestations such as "please don't fling me in dat brier-patch" refer to guilefully seeking something by pretending to protest, with a "briar patch" often meaning a more advantageous situation or environment for one of the parties.
+References to Br'er Rabbit's feigned protestations such as "please don't fling me in dat brier-patch" refer to guilefully seeking something by pretending to protest, with a "briar patch" (a thicket of thorny plants) often meaning a more advantageous situation or environment for one of the parties (but not for the other party).

-The term tar baby has come to refer to a problem that is exacerbated by attempts to struggle with it, or by extension to a situation in which mere contact can lead to becoming inextricably involved.
+Alluding to Br'er Rabbit becoming entangled in the tar, the term tar baby has been used to refer to a problem that is exacerbated by attempts to struggle with it, or by extension to a situation in which mere contact can lead to becoming inextricably involved.

-As a racial slur

-Although the term "tar baby" is documented as coming from a folktale of African origin, its modern meaning in America is different.
-Many consider tar baby to be a pejorative term for African Americans.
-Lexico lists tar baby as "a contemptuous term for a black person", the Oxford English Dictionary describes it as "a derogatory term for a Black (U.S.) or a Maori (N.Z.)", and The New Partridge Dictionary of Slang and Unconventional English lists it as an offensive term for a black person.

-Several United States politicians—including presidential party nominees John Kerry, John McCain, Mitt Romney—have been criticized by civil rights leaders, the media, and fellow politicians for using the "tar baby" metaphor.

-Linguist John McWhorter argued that people are "unaware that some consider it to have a second meaning as a slur" and it "is an obscure slur, not even known to be so by a substantial proportion of the population [...] those who feel that tar baby status as a slur is patently obvious are judging from the fact that it sounds like a racial slur".
+Pine tar, as meant in the original story and idiomatic usage, varies from golden to brown in color, with a golden color when thinned with turpentine.
+Bitumen/liquid asphalt has sometimes been called "tar" due to its replacement of pine tar in many uses.
+Because asphalt is dark brown to black, some who heard the term "tar baby" who were unfamiliar with the original story or established idiom assumed it was a term to disparagingly refer to black people, especially black children, and has become associated with racism in that usage.
+The term has been used as a racial slur against Black people, especially Black children.
+In many versions of the Uncle Remus story, the tar baby is compared to a Black person, whether by being illustrated with typically African features or described with phrases such as "a little Congo" or "as black as a Guinea Negro."
+Historically, "tar baby" has been used as marketing alongside blackface and pickaninny caricatures.
+Due to these racial connotations, politicians have faced pushback for using the term.